codefuupanda/codefuupanda/README.md

 # 🐼 Hi, I'm codefuupanda
-💡 Curious about how logic, data, and creativity come together to make useful systems.
+💡 Curious about how logic, data, and creativity come together to make useful systems and apps.

 ---